Saeed7596/DevOps/OpenShift/etcd.md

 ```
 If the output shows `EncryptionInProgress`, encryption is still in progress.
 Wait a few minutes and try again.

-iii.
+✔iii.
 Review the `Encrypted` status condition for the `OpenShift OAuth API server` to verify that its resources were successfully encrypted:
 ```bash
 oc get authentication.operator.openshift.io -o=jsonpath='{range .items[0].status.conditions[?(@.type=="Encrypted")]}{.reason}{"\n"}{.message}{"\n"}'
 ```